Thursday, June 13, 2024

 This is my first post after switching from a weekly post to posts on the second and fourth Thursday of each month.
 Hope you forgive me for weakening after something over twelve years.

-For such an auspicious undertaking, I’m doing a two-part story about an unsettled young man bearing the nickname of Bobolink.
+For such an auspicious undertaking, I’m doing a three-part story about an unsettled young man bearing the nickname of Bobolink.
 I hope you get involved in his story.

 NEVEREND